folio-org/folio-org.github.io/guides/run-local-folio.md

 * Bring up a FOLIO Vagrant VM (e.g. 'folio/testing') as normal with `vagrant up` and log in with `vagrant ssh`

-* Clone the module repository and build the backend module.
+* Clone the module repository and build the backend module:

 ```
 git clone --recursive https://github.com/folio-org/mod-marccat